 Did you notice that 150 lb limit earlier?
 It turns out that Etsy’s agreement with postal services means that those who want to send multiple or massive products miss out.
 If you're going to sell something large and cumbersome, you’ll have to arrange separate shipping, forcing you to miss out on the Etsy 30 percent discount.

-While Etsy fulfillment does not exist, Etsy does try to provide some useful shipping services to help make fulfillment easier.
+While Etsy order fulfillment does not exist, Etsy does try to provide some useful shipping services to help make fulfillment easier.
 Vendors, however, will have to take charge of many of the most challenging aspects storing and distributing packages, including managing warehouse space and collecting items for dispatch.